crazyoptimist/crazyoptimist/README.md

 ###

-Consistency is my middle name, especially when it comes to making mistakes :laughing:
+Consistency is my middle name, especially when it comes to making mistakes. 😎

 ###